dic-case-studies/casa6/readme.md

 -bash-4.2$ ./configure
 -bash-4.2$ ./setup.py build
 ```
+The `gcw-pick` script adjusts the standard CASA source tree for building with `setup.py`, and once CASAtools is integrated with CASA this step will not be necessary.

 A particular version of Python can be selected at configure time like:
 ```
 -bash-4.2$ PYTHON_VERSION=3.4 ./configure